slice-project/slice-source/README.md

 # SLICE Source Code Repository #
-> This is SLICE source code repository without distribution
+> This is SLICE source code repository without distribution file.

 ## Structure of SLICE github Repository ##
 > We devide our source code based on the following categories..